jccampanero/coursera-datascience-getting-and-cleaning-data-project/README.md

 tidydata <- run.analysis('./UCI HAR Dataset')
 ```

 As a result of such invocation, the script will create a tidy data set containing the means of all the columns per test subject and per activity.
-This tidy data set will be written to a file called `tidydata.txt` in the UCI HAR Dataset folder, which can also be found in this repository.
+This tidy data set will be written to a file called `tidydata.txt` in the provided folder, which can also be found in this repository.
 As a convenience, the `run.analysis` function will return the tidy data set for further processing, if required.

 ## About the Code Book